fetristan/phone-number-range-finder-by-provider/README.md

     2.1 From Source

+        2.1.1 Execute the go code
-        2.1.1 Place your input CSV file in the project directory as did.csv go run main.go [options]
+        go run main.go [options]

     2.2 From binary